Conqueror933/Arcade/Engine/README.txt

 - but its not actually about the game but to show my ability to program
 	- could argue that that is a skill aswell, then again...

+Board:
+Square doesnt actually behave like it should, it should still adjust to screensize, just with keeping the cells...well square

 AI Levels:
 1: just check for closed cell and pick random